nataliep3/DATA4380-LLM-NP/README.md

 # LLMs & Summarizing Peer-Reviewed Psychology Papers

-This repository holds an attempt to use LLMS to summarize open source, peer-reviewed psychology research papers while using their respective abstracts as a source of comparison for LLM output quality.
+This repository holds an attempt to use a large language model to summarize open source, peer-reviewed psychology research papers while using their respective abstracts as a source of comparison for LLM output quality.

 ## Overview